judithpillado/java-beginner-tutorial/README.md

 The third keyword, `void`, tells you that this method returns nothing.
 If the method would return `int` or `String` instead of `void` we would know that   it returns an `int` or a `String` after it finishes.

 After `void` comes the name of this method and inside the brackets one parameter is defined.
 In this case this parameter is an array of strings called `args`.
+This parameter can contain values that are passed from the user of your app from the outside.

 This `main` method is a special method that defines the main entrypoint of your program.
 Every program has to have one of these methods no matter how big or small it is that has the exact same signature as the one above.